 Can a Drill Press Be Used as a Milling Machine?

-- Excessive spindle wear
+- Excessive spindle bearing wear

-- Poor surface finish
+- Poor surface finish and visible chatter marks

-- Tool chatter
+- Tool chatter and vibration

-- Reduced accuracy
+- Reduced accuracy on every pass

-- Potential safety issues
+- Potential safety issues if the tool grabs the workpiece

-Mini mills use stronger bearings, rigid frames, and controlled table movement specifically designed for milling forces.
+Mini mills use stronger bearings, rigid frames, and controlled table movement specifically designed to handle milling forces safely.
+That structural difference is why a drill press cannot replace a milling machine for serious metalworking.

 What Is the Difference Between Milling and Drilling?